jpverkamp/blog/content/programming/daily-programmer/2014-02-16-exploring-parallelism-in-racket-with-sha-512-mining.md

 1: A3HTACsXRI5QkwWU -> 000001de799bfeaa...
 (31.9 Mh @ 529.1 kh/s)
 ```

 That's a lot more like it.
-And at a roughly 3.75x speedup over a single place, pretty much exactly what {{< wikipedia "Amdal's law" >}} would expect we'd be able to get in speedup.
+And at a roughly 3.75x speedup over a single place, pretty much exactly what [[wiki:Amdal's law]]() would expect we'd be able to get in speedup.
 If we try it with 8, we don't do any better (a brief spike, but overall it's actually worse):

 ```bash
 $ racket mine-sha512-places.rkt 8